AnimusAILabs/animus-client/README.md

     *   `temperature` (optional, `number`): Default temperature for vision *completion* requests.
 *   `observer` (optional, `AnimusObserverOptions`): Configures the LiveKit Observer connection for real-time communication.
     *   `enabled` (**required** if `observer` provided, `boolean`): Set to `true` to enable the observer feature.
+    *   The following parameters configure the observer agent's behavior and are sent to the backend (all values optional):
+      * `initial_inactivity_delay` (optional, `number`, default: 120): Seconds before the first inactivity check.
+      * `backoff_multiplier` (optional, `number`, default: 1.5): Multiplier for increasing the delay between subsequent inactivity checks.
+      * `max_inactivity_messages` (optional, `number`, default: 2): Maximum number of inactivity messages to send during a period of user inactivity.

 ---